MultiView Diffusion Maps: Background

 \subsection{Diffusion Maps (DM)}

-DM \cite{Lafon} is a dimensionality reduction method that finds the intrinsic geometry in the data.
-This framework is highly effective when the data is densely sampled from some low dimensional manifold that is not linear.
-Given a high dimensional dataset , the DM framework contains the following steps: \begin{enumerate}
+DM \cite{Lafon} is a dimensionality reduction method which aims at extracting the intrinsic geometry of the data.
+The DM framework is highly effective when the data is densely sampled from some low-dimensional manifold, so that its ``inner relations" are the local connectivities (or proximities) on the manifold.
+Given a high-dimensional dataset $\mX$, the DM framework consists of the following steps: